 REMOTE DESKTOP

-The Remote Desktop view displays all the computers running on Windows OS that are visible in the Management -> Active Clients view.
+The Remote Desktop view displays all the computers running on Windows OS that are visible in the Unified Endpoint Management -> Device Info view.
 The collected information is placed in four views: Standard, History, and Recordings.
 On the top, you see a statistic regarding the number of Attended sessions and the number of Unattended sessions.

 - Standard